Mango Coulis (Mango Sweet Sauce)

 Ingredients

-- 8 ounce granulated white sugar (200 g, use less if the mangoes are very sweet)
+- 8 ounces granulated white sugar (200 g, use less if the mangoes are very sweet)

 - 2 tablespoons freshly squeezed lemon juice